ssshah86/CAN-SLIM-screener/README.md

 # CAN-SLIM-screener
 Automated screener for William J O'Neil's winning CAN SLIM system.
 From the book: [How to Make Money in Stocks](https://www.amazon.com/How-Make-Money-Stocks-Winning/dp/0071614133)

+### Acronyms
+IBD: Investor's Business Daily, a weekly newspaper offering much of the data to conduct the CAN SLIM analysis.

 # TOC
 1. [Quick Start](#Quick-Start)
 2. [Control Flow](#Control-Flow)